 - 4.A.
-CM fees for basic services will be compensated by COUNTY in accordance with the Terms and Conditions of this Agreement as follows: - 4.A.1) COUNTY will pay the CM a lump sum fee of \$[]. - 4.A.1) a.
-The CM fee for professional services shall be in accordance with the terms of this Agreement and based on the scope of services contained in the Request for Proposals, dated January 16, 2018, including any subsequent Addenda. - 4.A.1) b.
-The CM is authorized to proceed through completion of Phase III Design Development.
-The CM Fee is limited to \$[], until written instructions to proceed are provided by COUNTY.
+A/E fees for basic services will be compensated by COUNTY in accordance with the Terms and Conditions of this Agreement as follows: - 4.A.1) COUNTY will pay the A/E a lump sum fee of \$[ ]. - 4.A.1) a.
+The A/E fee for professional services shall be in accordance with the terms of this Agreement and based on the scope of services contained in the Request for Proposals document, dated February 22, 2018, including any subsequent Addenda.

 - 4.A.1) c.
 The estimated construction budget for this project is \$50,190,000.
-This amount excludes all construction costs of contingency and unless stated otherwise in this Agreement, hazardous materials abatement or remediation. - 4.A.2) No change in fee shall result from change orders to construction contracts unless such change is described as an Additional Service under Article 4.D. of this Agreement and approved by COUNTY. - 4.A.3) In the event the lowest acceptable construction bids exceed the fixed limit of construction, as shown above plus any COUNTY increases approved before bidding, COUNTY will do one or more of the following: - 4.A.3) a.
+This amount excludes all construction costs of contingency and unless stated otherwise in this Agreement, hazardous materials abatement or remediation. - .A.2) No change in fee shall result from change orders to construction contracts unless such change is described as an Additional Service under Article 4.D. of this Agreement and approved by COUNTY.
+When the A/E's Design Report estimate indicates a revised project cost and such revision is approved by COUNTY, the amount of the lump sum fee may be renegotiated. - 4.A.3) In the event the lowest acceptable construction bids exceed the fixed limit of construction, as shown above plus any COUNTY increases approved before bidding, COUNTY will do one or more of the following: - 4.A.3) a.
 Cooperate in revising the project scope and quality as required to reduce the project cost; - 4.A.3) b.
 Authorize the rebidding of the project within a reasonable time; and / or - 4.A.3) c.
-Give written approval of an increase in such fixed limit. - 4.A.4) In the case of 4.A.3.a. above, the A/E shall revise the drawings and specifications as necessary to bring the construction cost within the fixed limit. - 4.A.5) In the case of 4.A.3.a. or 4.A.3.b. above, no additional fees will be allowed for rebidding or for an increase in allocated funds. - Additional or fewer meetings may be required as the project progresses.
-Meetings will be billed at fixed rates & added or deducted from the Lump Sum Fee.
-The CM's Compensation for Additional Services, as described in Article 4.D., will be computed as follows:
+Give written approval of an increase in such fixed limit. - 4.A.4) Compensation for any revisions of project scope & necessary rebidding based lowest acceptable construction bids exceeding the construction cost estimate approved at Construction Documents Phase shall be as described in "2.F.
+Phase V Bidding" section above. - 4.B.
+The A/E's Compensation for Additional Services, as described in Article 4.D., will be computed as follows: